 After the Primary Org Owner creates their account, they should create at least one workspace.

-Grid requires all users use SSO, which means admins must set up an IdP.
+Grid requires all users to use SSO, which means admins must set up an IdP.
 If you already have an IdP, you are welcome to use that one on your sandbox.

 If you don't have access to an IdP, we offer a Slack app, Simple IdP, that mocks an IdP to enable easy creation and management of user accounts.
 If you opt to use Simple IdP, all user accounts for your Grid sandbox must be created with the test IdP, and it will not be possible to create and use accounts outside of the test IdP app.
 Instructions for managing accounts may be found below.